kantselovich/terraform-configurations/README.md

 #### Terraform Notes ####

-modules have context.  vars of the same name under different modules may coexist
+* modules have context.  vars of the same name under different modules may coexist

-directory structure - what's the best way to organize for the user readability and keep it DRY?
+* directory structure - what's the best way to organize for the user readability and keep it DRY?
-/                   # root module" - has root module context
+/ (root module - has root module context)
-modules /         # these have individual module context
-    dev-usa /
-      nodes /
-      libs /
-      dns /
-      apps /
+base / (base module - common components) bin / (i put the compiled terraform binary here) main.tf (this is the first tf file found by terraform - best case scenario is we edit this file as our main config)

 #### Terraform-provider-netscaler Notes ####